EASME

 Grant in 2017

-NanoAvionics is a manufacturer and integrator of small satellite bus systems, with operations in the US, UK, and Lithuania.
-The company specializes in providing end-to-end small satellite solutions tailored for both single missions and larger constellations.
-Its offerings include a commercial-grade satellite platform that integrates essential components such as flight computers, attitude determination and control systems (ADCS), communication subsystems, and propulsion systems based on non-toxic mono-propellants.
-This modular approach not only enhances the functionality of small satellites but also optimizes hardware, launch, and operational costs.
-With a core engineering team that boasts over 85 successful satellite missions and projects, NanoAvionics aims to deliver economic viability for a diverse range of satellite missions across various sectors globally.
+NanoAvionics is a manufacturer of small satellite bus systems and a mission integrator with operations in the US, UK, and Lithuania.
+The company specializes in providing comprehensive small satellite solutions, catering to both single missions and larger constellations.
+Its small satellite platform integrates flight computers, attitude determination and control systems (ADCS), and communication subsystems on a single printed circuit board, along with non-toxic propulsion systems.
+This design approach allows for the optimization of hardware, launch, and operational costs, making it economically viable for various businesses and organizations to deploy small satellite missions.
+With a proven track record of over 85 successful satellite missions and commercial projects, NanoAvionics emphasizes modularity in its systems architecture, ensuring adaptability for diverse applications in the commercial space market.

 MyResearch, UAB